 However, buildings with an EPC rating of D and E could also be at risk.

-Ben Strange, Director at our London office, said: “Significant changes to EPC assessment and several revisions to Part L of the Building Regulations mean that many EPCs could be downgraded.
+Robert Diamond, Associate Sustainability Specialist at Ingleton Wood, said: “Significant changes to EPC assessment and several revisions to Part L of the Building Regulations mean that many EPCs could be downgraded.
 As a result, properties which currently comply with MEES may not always do so in the future.

 “Whilst Government statistics state that just 18% of commercial properties have EPCs of F or G, of increasing concern is the 47% of properties that are currently within the D and E bracket and could fall below the new standard upon reassessment.